 Europe is more accessible than ever.
 You can find incredibly low fares to the continent, and budget airlines are a great choice for a cheap flight.
-(Charis from ClarkDeals.com just posted a flight deal to Sweden, but these fares go fast!)

-My husband and I recently scored an amazing deal to Ireland.
-We paid a total of $900 (€759) for two round-trip tickets from Providence, Rhode Island to Dublin on Norwegian Air.
-(Because Norwegian Air is a budget airline, you can get these fares even cheaper if you book the LowFare option.)
+My husband and I scored an amazing deal to Ireland in July 2017.
+We paid a total of $900 for two round-trip tickets from Providence, Rhode Island, to Dublin on Norwegian Air.
+(Editor’s Note: As of September 2022, Norwegian Air no longer has U.S. routes.)

-Unfortunately, less than 12 hours before our flight was scheduled to takeoff, we received a disheartening text message from the airline: Our flight was canceled.
+Unfortunately, less than 12 hours before our flight was scheduled to take off, we received a disheartening text message from the airline: Our flight was canceled.

 While I assumed the airline owed me for my hotel expenses, I didn’t realize just how many rights passengers actually have in this situation.